 Watercolors are notoriously unpredictable.
-Whether you're a newbie or have been rocking these paints for years, one thing is certain: Mistakes will be made.
+Whether you're new to watercolors or have been rocking these paints for years, one thing is certain: mistakes will be made.

 Sometimes it takes only one wrong brushstroke for a watercolor painting to go from fresh and luminous to tortured and tired.
 When you find yourself adding — just one more! — detail or touch-up, it's probably time to step away.